recepcanaltinbag/trapo-seq/README.md

 ## Heatmap of Transposons

-According to stats of previous module output, it will create a heatmap.
+According to stats of previous module output, it will create a heatmap splitting into two sections as low and high frequency transposons.

 ```
 python trapo-seq.py heatmap -r data/is_stats.rcp -o data/heatmap.pdf -t data/heatmap.tsv